Bratya2021/Foodie/README.md

 ## Collaborator
-This Project is with collaborate with Anirban Sinha
+This Project was made in collaboration with Anirban Sinha
     ```
     anirban6102
     ```